About PRONI catalogues and the eCatalogue

 For example: D2778

-- 'D' tells us that this archive contains privately deposited original material
+- 'D' tells you that this archive contains privately deposited original material

 - '2778' is the specific number for the Workman Papers

-An alpha-numeric prefix is followed by a forward slash and the remainder of the reference number (for example: D2778/....)
+An alpha-numeric prefix is followed by a forward slash and the rest of the reference number (for example: D2778/....)

 Catalogues are numbered lists of PRONI’s archives.
 They are arranged according to a main archive reference (see above), and further sub-divided into a hierarchical structure based on topic/type of record.